 This beanie is super easy to work and you’re really just alternating between FPDC and BPDC to create the ribbed texture.
 If you want a little more help with that, you can check out my post on how I create stretchy crocheted ribbings for all my beanies and then just use that for the entire thing.

 I love how classic and pretty this crochet beanie pattern turned out.
 I couldn’t decide whether to add a pom or not, so I attached mine loosely so I could remove it if I changed my mind, but I think I like it better with it.
-Let me know what you guys think in the comments below!
+Let me know what you guys think in the comments!
+And why not check out some of my other crochet beanie patterns as well?

 If you liked this pattern and want to get more free patterns and freebies delivered right to your inbox every week, fill out the box below to subscribe to the weekly newsletters!
 You’ll get all the free patterns, tips, and more, along with access to the subscriber-only resource library full of goodies.
 Thanks so much for reading!